Shooting Junior World C’ship: India win gold in 25m pistol team event, Adarsh Singh bags silver

 Earlier in the first medal event of the day, the 50m rifle prone mixed team, India finished outside the medals.
 The pair of Sift Kaur Samra and Surya Pratap Singh made it to the second qualification round, eventually finishing sixth with a combined score of 409.5.
 Ashi Chouksey and Sanskar Havelia finished ninth out 11 pairs in round one of qualification with a combined score of 604.0.
 The first eight pairs made it to round two.

-India still sit on top of the medal tally, now with nine gold, seven silver and three bronze medals.
+India still sit on top of the medal tally, now with nine gold, eight silver and three bronze medals for a total of 20 medals.
 USA lie second with five gold and a total of 16 medals.

+With all individual events now complete, there are a few more mixed and team events featuring Indians with the medal tally set to increase.

 Respond to this article with a post